Winn (Hudson and Nancy) Preserve

 Endowed by Ed and Mary Driscoll

-This preserve began as a 129 acre gift from Nancy Winn of Slingerlands.
+This preserve began as a 129-acre gift from Nancy Winn of Slingerlands.
 Later acquisitions increased its size to 208 acres.
 The property is along the Helderberg Escarpment and is geologically significant.
 It is partly in the Knox Land Conservation District #2; the southern boundary of the District is Truax Road, an old farm-to-market road that is extensively used by hikers and horseback riders.
-The Winn Preserve includes over a half mile of Truax Road.
-The Town of Knox Transfer Station on Street Road is adjacent to the property to the north, but at a lower elevation.
+The Winn Preserve includes over a half-mile of Truax Road.
+The Town of Knox Transfer Station on Street Road is adjacent to the property to the north but at a lower elevation.

 The upper elevations of the property are predominantly creviced limestone bedrock at the surface with very little soil (limestone pavement).
 The edge of the Helderberg Escarpment runs through the property with extensive rock outcrops and steep cliffs.
-Below the cliffs the bedrock is Schenectady shale and sandstone.
+Below the cliffs, the bedrock is Schenectady shale and sandstone.
 There are no outstanding distant views because the property is heavily wooded.
-Apparently because of the surficial limestone, the property has an extensive ground cover of Canadian yew (or ground hemlock).
+Apparently, because of the surficial limestone, the property has an extensive ground cover of Canadian yew (or ground hemlock).

 From Altamont – From the Stewart’s in Altamont, travel West on Rte.
 156 for 3.9 miles, then take a right turn onto Rte.
 260 (Witter Road).
 Continue for 1.7 miles and then make a left turn onto Rte.
 146. Proceed for 4/10’s of a mile and then take the next (sharp) left onto Street Road.
 Travel approximately 1 mile to the kiosk and trailhead for the Winn Preserve, which will be on your left.

-The property contains a well made cabin, built by the Winns.
+The property contains a well-made cabin, built by the Winns.
 The Conservancy uses the cabin for research and other purposes.
 A wide shoulder on Street Road (about 1000 feet to the west of) the Knox Transfer Station provides off-street parking during the winter.
-The trail to the east from that point (the Green Trail) is Truax Road; the first 600 feet crosses a small, heavily logged lot owned by the Town of Knox; the next 3000 feet of Truax Road leads through the heart of the Preserve and then enters private property.
+The trail to the east from that point (the Green Trail) is Truax Road; the first 600 feet cross a small, heavily logged lot owned by the Town of Knox; the next 3000 feet of Truax Road leads through the heart of the Preserve and then enters private property.

 Whether you’re planning a visit to the Winn Preserve — or you’re already there — let these audio clips be your personal tour guide to the preserve!
 Just download each clip and listen at the stops along the trail.
 If your phone is equipped with a QR-code scanner, you can scan the QR codes at each stop to hear the audio clip.